grame-cncm/faust/architecture/unity/README.md

 The source files are available with the `-source` argument.

-A folder (i.e. `FaustPlugin_<dspname>_Assets`) following the hierarchy of the Assets folder in a Unity project can be generated using the `-unpacked` argument.
+Unity packages have a specific organization in order to be correctly read by the Unity editor. `faust2unity` calls `encoderunitypackage` to correctly encode the compiled files.
+The `-unpacked` argument stops the script before the encoding, the intermediate folder is named `FaustPlugin_<dspname>_Assets` and organized like the Assets hierarchy of a Unity project.
 It allows to add additional files to the package before packing it.
 Then, use the `encoderunitypackage <folder>` command to encode and pack the folder as a Unity package.

 ## Compiler requirements